-The protection of our environment and the welfare of our cows is extremely important to us.
+The protection of our environment and the welfare of our cows are both extremely important to us.
 It’s how we farm.

-We also have land set aside as Environmental Focus Areas, which protect wildlife and waterways on our farm.
+We also have land set aside as Environmental Focus Areas (EFA), which protect wildlife and waterways on our farm.

 - 7% of our arable land is classed as fallow, where we leave the land uncultivated to provide habitats for wildlife, birds and insects.